Nondiscrimination Notice and Access to Communication Services

 - To Business Associates that perform functions on our behalf or provide us with services if the information is necessary for such functions or services.
 Our business associates are required, under contract with us and pursuant to federal law, to protect the privacy of your information and are not allowed to use or disclose any information other than as specified in our contract and permitted by law.

 - Additional Restrictions on Use and Disclosure.
 Certain federal and state laws may require special privacy protections that restrict the use and disclosure of certain health information, including highly confidential information about you.
-“Highly confidential information” may include confidential information under Federal laws governing alcohol and drug abuse information as well as state laws that often protect the following types of information:
+Such laws may protect the following types of information:

 Except for uses and disclosures described and limited as set forth in this notice, we will use and disclose your health information only with a written authorization from you.
 This includes, except for limited circumstances allowed by federal privacy law, not using or disclosing psychotherapy notes about you, selling your health information to others, or using or disclosing your health information for certain promotional communications that are prohibited marketing communications under federal law, without your written authorization.
 Once you give us authorization to release your health information, we cannot guarantee that the recipient to whom the information is provided will not disclose the information.
 You may take back or "revoke" your written authorization at any time in writing, except if we have already acted based on your authorization.
 To find out how to revoke an authorization, use the contact information below under the section titled “Exercising Your Rights.”